pavankumar526/bosun/docs/expressions.md

 Returns the Unix epoch in seconds of the expression start time (scalar).

+## formattime(scalar) string

+Returns the ISO format from current time and add duration to the time.

 ## filter(seriesSet, numberSet) seriesSet

 Returns all results in seriesSet that are a subset of numberSet and have a non-zero value.
 Useful with the limit and sort functions to return the top X results of a query.